rydmike/flex_color_picker/README.md

 color code, as the entry is done for every entered or deleted character in the field.

 By default, the code field has a grey background, but you can also configure it to use the current selected color as its background color.
 The color code field can also have a copy button as a suffix.
-This is **enabled by default**, it allows you to copy the current color to the clipboard.
+This is **enabled by default** it allows you to copy the current color to the clipboard.
 There are different options for enabling copy-paste commands in the FlexColorPicker and configuring the copy format also shown as prefix in the color code field.
 These features are described in detail in the [copy-paste actions and behavior](#copy-paste-actions-and-behavior) chapter.